prisma/specs/generators/Readme.md

 ## Terminology

 - The `Generator SDK` is part of the `Prisma SDK`, which is being implemented by Prisma.
+It is responsible for calling a generator and gives generator authors a library called `@prisma/generator-helper` to ease the generator development in TypeScript/JavaScript.
+  Other languages will follow.
 - A `Generator` is created by a developer using Prisma.

 ## Information passed into a generator